camunda/camunda-docs/docs/self-managed/setup/upgrade.md

         export TASKLIST_SECRET=$(kubectl get secret --namespace "camunda" "camunda-platform-test-tasklist-identity-secret" -o jsonpath="{.data.tasklist-secret}" | base64 --decode)
 ```

-As mentioned, this output returns because secrets are randomly generated with the first Helm installation by default if not further specified.
-We use a library chart [provided by Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/common) for this.
-The generated secrets persist on persistent volume claims (PVCs), which are not maintained by Helm.

-If you remove the Helm chart release or do an upgrade, PVCs are not removed nor recreated.
-On an upgrade, secrets can be recreated by Helm and could lead to the regeneration of the secret values.
-This would mean that newly generated secrets would no longer match with the persistent secrets.
-To avoid such an issue, Bitnami blocks the upgrade path and prints the help message as shown above.

-In the error message, Bitnami links to their [troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues/#credential-errors-while-upgrading-chart-releases).
-However, to avoid confusion, we will step through the troubleshooting process in this guide as well.
+When the Helm chart is removed or upgraded, persistent volume claims (PVCs) for secret storage are not removed nor recreated.
+To prevent Helm from recreating secrets that have already been generated, the [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/common) library chart used by Camunda blocks the upgrade path, resulting in the above error.

+To complete your upgrade, [extract your secrets](#extract-secrets), then provide them as environment variables during the upgrade process.